lbarsis/shoe-store/README.md

     npm start
     ```

-Open your browser and navigate to `http://localhost:3000` to see the Steppers application running locally.
+Open your browser and navigate to `http://localhost:4000` to see the Steppers application running locally.
 The backend server must be running concurrently with the frontend server for the application to work properly.

 ## Usage
-1. **Navigate to the hompage**
-Here will be a brief description on how the application can be used.
-It is recommended this page is reviewed prior to starting.
-The descriptions of each page here will give a summary of how they can be used together.

-2. **Navigate to the Add Item page**
-Going directly to the Inventory page will only show you a header because no items have been added at the start of the application.
-The Add Item page allows users to add items and get their inventory started.
-This page consists of a single form with eight input fields: Category, Name, Vendor, Description, Status, Flag Amount, On Hand, Unit of Measure.

-### Category
-The Category input is the set or group that an item can belong to.
-For example, if you were inventorying cars and wanted to group them by manufacturer, you could select Ford for all ford models or Toyota for all Toyota models.
-When the application is initially opened there will not be any categories to choose from.
-This is because the user is responsible for creating their own categories based on specific needs.

-To add a category to the list, simply select 'Other' from the drop down menu.
-A new field will appear that will allow an input to be typed.
-Type any string into this field and continue to the 'Name' field. *As of right now, there is no way to delete a category once it has been added except through modifying the db.json file*

-After all the fields are input and the item is submitted, this category will be available from the drop down menu.

-### Name
-The name of the item.

-### Vendor
-Vendor is the location or manufacturer that the item is purchased from.

-### Description
-Description is used to explain what the item is and how it is used in specific applications.

-### Status
-Status is used to denote the current state the item is in.
-Example: if an item is fully stocked, the user could write 'In Stock' in the field.
-If the item is low or out, 'Out of Stock' could be input, or 'On Order' if the item has already been ordered.

-### Flag Amount
-The Flag Amount is the point at which the application should notify you that the quantity of stock is at it's lowest point.
-If you always need to have 5 of an specific item and the storage drops to 5 or lower, then the item will be flagged for reorder.

-### On Hand
-The On Hand amount is the current stock available for a specific item.

-### UoM (Unit of Measure)
-Unit of measure is the way an item is counted.
-String can be counted in linear feet or 'LF', pens will most likely be counted in boxes or 'BOX' and larger items could potentially be listed as each or 'EA'.
+Once you have the application up and running, you can navigate the website via the navigation bar at the top of the page.
+Here's a brief description of each page:

+- **Home**: Displays a banner with the store name and a button that redirects you to the About page.
+You will also see three cards featuring unique products and a short description for each.

+- **Shop**: Contains a grid layout of all the product cards.
+Hover over a product to see more information and click the 'Add to Cart' button to add items to your cart.
+If you are an admin, you will also see options to edit or delete a product.

+- **About**: Learn more about the company, its founding, and its goals on this page.

+- **Contact**: This page provides information on how to contact Steppers (note: all information here is fictitious).

+- **Add Product**: If you are an admin, this tab will be visible in the navigation bar.
+Fill out the form with the required product data and click submit to add a new product to both the website and the Stripe database.

+- **Account**: Access this dropdown menu to view your cart and the logout button.

+To purchase items, add them to your cart and then navigate to the Cart page.
+Here you can review your items and proceed to checkout by clicking the 'Checkout' button.
+This will generate a Stripe checkout session and redirect you to the secure Stripe checkout page.
+After successful payment, you will receive confirmation and be redirected to the Steppers home page.

 ## Examples
 ![Example](./images/video1765546443.gif)